Listen if you want to understand how narrative POV, screenplay format, and dialogue craft can elevate a contained biopic into an Oscar-nominated film

 - DZ-68: Using POV to structure KNIVES OUT

-- DZ-118: ADOLESCENCE and Tension Through Questions
+- DZ-118: ADOLESCENCE -- How Questions Create Dramatic Tension

-- DZ-90: Setups & Payoffs in Everything Everywhere All At Once
+- DZ-90: Setups & Payoffs in EVERYTHING EVERYWHERE ALL AT ONCE

 - DZ-35: Driving Characters or Character Driven?